sussol/sussol-react-table/README.md

   }
 }
 ```
-You will need grab the styles and material icons via your index.html file (or bundle them).
+You will need grab the styles via your index.html file (or bundle them).
 Make sure the path to styles is correct.
 ```html
 <!DOCTYPE html>
 <html>